eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-windows.md

 C:\Users\martin\34\python\PCbuild\_lzma.pdb
 ```

-From this we now know, that we are dealing with Python code converted to a `.exe file`,
+From this we now know that we are dealing with Python code converted to a `.exe file`,
-and it was properly done using `py2exe`, which is the most popular tool for this task.
+and it was properly done using `py2exe` which is the most popular tool for this task.
 Besides this it can also be noted, that the version used for this is Python 3.4.

 Now we need to extract the sourcecode for Gibemoni, which can be done using `unpy2exe` and `uncompyle6`